oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 The Issuer MUST create a Disclosure for each selectively disclosable claim as follows:

  * Create an array of three elements in this order:
-   1. A salt value as a string.
+   1. A salt value MUST be a string.
 See (#salt-entropy) and (#salt_minlength) for security considerations.
-It is RECOMMENDED to base64url-encode 128 bits of cryptographically secure pseudorandom data, producing a string.
+It is RECOMMENDED to base64url-encode minimum 128 bits of cryptographically secure pseudorandom data, producing a string.
 The salt value MUST be unique for each claim that is to be selectively disclosed.
 The Issuer MUST NOT disclose the salt value to any party other than the Holder.
    2. The claim name, or key, as it would be used in a regular JWT body.
 This MUST be a string.
    3. The claim's value, as it would be used in a regular JWT body.
 The value MAY be of any type that is allowed in JSON, including numbers, strings, booleans, arrays, and objects.
  * JSON-encode the array such that an UTF-8 string is produced.